prescient-design/cortex/README.md

 Note: conda/mamba are no longer actively supported.
 We recommend using `uv` for package management.

+Note: Support for Python versions > 3.10 is blocked by the current dependency on `pytorch-lightning==1.9.5`.

 ```bash
 uv venv -n ~/.venv/cortex --python 3.10
 source ~/.venv/cortex/bin/activate